Alan Abramowitz

 Alan Ira Abramowitz (born December 1, 1947) is an American political scientist and author, known for his research and writings on American politics, elections in the United States, and political parties in the United States.

-Early life
+Early life and education

 Abramowitz graduated with a B.A. with high honors in political science from the University of Rochester in 1969.
 He attended graduate school at Stanford University, completing an M.A. in 1972 and a Ph.D. in 1976.
 Abramowitz' dissertation was entitled An Assessment of Party and Incumbent Accountability in Midterm Congressional Elections.

 Career

 Abramowitz taught at the College of William & Mary from 1976 to 1982 and at Stony Brook University from 1982 to 1987.
 He then joined the faculty at Emory University as a professor of political science.
 Abramowitz was awarded the Alben W. Barkley Distinguished Chair in Political Science at Emory University in 1993.

 Abramowitz has authored or co-authored five books.
 His 1992 book co-authored with Jeff Segal of Stony Brook University, Senate Elections, written in 1992, received two awards from political science associations and remains one of the seminal works in the study of senatorial elections to this day.
 Abramowitz has written extensively on many disparate topics in American politics, including presidential, Senate and House of Representatives elections, activism, polarization, ideology, partisanship, ideological realignment, incumbency, and redistricting.